dragonflyoss/d7y.io/docs/reference/configuration/client/dfdaemon.md

   pluginDir: /var/lib/dragonfly/plugins/dfdaemon/
   # cacheDir is the directory to store cache files.
   cacheDir: /var/cache/dragonfly/dfdaemon/
+  # BBR-inspired adaptive rate limiter configuration for gRPC servers (download & upload).
+  # When system CPU or memory usage exceeds the configured thresholds, the limiter
+  # estimates capacity via `max_pass × min_rt × bucket_count / 1000` and sheds
+  # incoming requests whose in-flight count exceeds this estimate.
+A cooldown
+  # period prevents rapid oscillation between shedding and accepting.
+  adaptiveRateLimit:
+    # Number of time buckets in the rolling window for metric aggregation.
+    bucketCount: 50
+    # Duration of each time bucket (e.g., 200ms).
+    bucketInterval: 200ms
+    # CPU usage percentage threshold (0–100) above which the system is
+    # considered overloaded.
+If threshold is 100, CPU usage is ignored
+    # for overload detection.
+    cpuThreshold: 100
+    # Memory usage percentage threshold (0–100) above which the system is
+    # considered overloaded.
+If threshold is 100, Memory usage is ignored
+    # for overload detection.
+    memoryThreshold: 90
+    # Duration to continue shedding incoming requests after the first drop
+    # event, preventing rapid oscillation between shedding and accepting.
+    shedCooldown: 5s
+    # How often the background task collects CPU/memory usage metrics.
+    collectInterval: 3s

 download:
   # protocol that peers use to download piece, supported values: "tcp", "quic".